Relational (SQL) vs. Non-Relational (NoSQL) Databases with ORM

 Relational (SQL) vs. Non-Relational (NoSQL) Databases

-Think of it this way: Relational databases (SQL) are the meticulously organized library, and Non-Relational databases (NoSQL) are the flexible, chaotic filing cabinet that lets you throw anything in.
+Think of it this way: Relational databases (SQL) are the organized library, and Non-Relational databases (NoSQL) are the flexible, chaotic filing cabinet that lets you throw anything in.
 Neither one is “better”—they’re just suited for different jobs.

 1. Relational Databases: The Organized Library (SQL)